bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/3-mondrian/P3-mondrian.md

-In this assignment you will write code to build a two-dimensional kd-tree for a set of points in the plane, and to render it in [Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) style.
+In this assignment you will write code to build a two-dimensional kd-tree for a set of points in the plane, and render it in [Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) style.

 ![](mondrian.png)